 All patrols should bring Part A & B medical forms for their participants.
 Leaders will produce the forms at check-in, but then retain them throughout the event.
+A designated medical officer will be stationed in the Visitor Center.
 Units will not need a separate tour permit for this event.
-Medical forms can be found here:
+Medical forms can be found here: https://filestore.scouting.org/filestore/HealthSafety/pdf/680-001_AB.pdf

-https://filestore.scouting.org/filestore/HealthSafe ty/pdf/680-001_AB.pdf